ali-nayeem/mammle/README.md

-# MAMMLE: Phylogeny estimation based on multiobjective application-aware MUSCLE and maximum likelihood ensemble
+# MAMMLE: A framework for phylogeny estimation based on multiobjective application-aware MSA and maximum likelihood ensemble
 **MAMMLE** is a software framework for inferring better phylogenetic trees from unaligned sequences by hybridizing MUSCLE with multiobjective optimization strategy and leveraging multiple Maximum Likelihood hypotheses.
 MAMMLE may offer a significant improvement (upto 27% in our experiments on BAliBASE 3.0) in tree accuracy over MUSCLE.

 <figure>